joeminock/Atomos_Space_Handbook/international-travel-guide.md

 When you enter any destination country or return to the US, you may be asked to unlock your phone or laptop for search, possibly exposing sensitive company data like source code, passwords, and customer account data.
 Yikes!
 We need to take some precautionary measures to safeguard our data.

 (What's a work device?
-Anything you have company data on: your laptop where you work with Atomos Space source code; your tablet where you read Atomos Space email; your phone where you use the Atomos Space app; etc.)
+Anything you have company data on: your laptop where you work with Atomos Space source code or designs; your tablet where you read Atomos Space email; your phone where you use the Atomos Space app; etc.)

-### TL;DR: Don't Travel With Work Data
+### TL;DR: Do NOT Travel With Work Data

 * If you don't need your work laptop (or tablet/phone), don't bring it with you!
 * Wipe company data from your phone before crossing the border.
 Restore it afterward.

 ## Checklist: Before You Travel

 * Let us know!
-Share your travel plans and when you expect to arrive in the US.
+Share your travel plans and when you expect to arrive in the destination country.
-* Ensure you have your passport, travel waivers or Visa, invitation letter, and travel details all in order.
+* Ensure you have your passport, travel waivers or Visa, invitation letter (if applicable), and travel details all in order.
 * Put William and our attorney on speed dial.
   * If you run into general travel issues or have any questions, contact William Kowalski.
   * If you're detained or encounter some other serious customs headache, contact our attorney directly: [Attorney TBA] (get phone number from William).
 Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but [Attorney TBA] is your first call if possible.